 - The method was fast enough to capture the step-by-step process of protein unfolding.

-- Cdc48 forms a complex hexamer with a central pore through which a protein is being pulled through.
+- Cdc48 forms a complex hexamer with a central pore through which a protein is pulled.

 - The protein is pulled through in a conveyor-like fashion.

-- Cdc48 was found to be binding to various other proteins at the same time, and those interactions were not possible to analyze and describe yet.
+- Cdc48 was found to bind to various other proteins simultaneously, and those interactions were impossible to analyze and describe yet.

-This research has laid the groundwork for studying the function of Cdc48 and hopefully, it would be analyzed in human cells as well.
-Cdc48 is known to be crucial for normal function of the body and point mutations in the gene responsible for the protein can lead to severe diseases such as amyotrophic lateral sclerosis (ALS).
-Understanding its function can be helpful of treating patients with this condition.
+This research has laid the groundwork for studying the function of Cdc48, and hopefully, it will also be analyzed in human cells.
+Cdc48 is known to be crucial for the normal function of the body and point mutations in the gene responsible for the protein can lead to severe diseases such as amyotrophic lateral sclerosis (ALS).
+Understanding its function can help treat patients with this condition.